European Route of Industrial Heritage

 Starting around the middle of the 18th Century with the advent of the Industrial Revolution, new technology spread rapidly across Europe.
 Manufacturers built factories, thousands of workers migrated to the emerging urban industrial areas and throughout Europe trade unions fought for social progress.

 Today, industrialisation plants open to visitors and modern technology museums tell the exciting story of European industrialisation and its cultural, social and economics legacies.

-With over 1,800 locations in all European countries, the European Route of Industrial Heritage invites visitors to explore the milestones of European industrial history.
-As places of a common European memory, they bear witness to scientific discoveries, technological innovation and workers lifes histories.
-A total of 14 Theme Routes highlight the European context of industrialisation.
+With over 2 000 locations in all European countries, the European Route of Industrial Heritage invites visitors to explore the milestones of European industrial history.
+As places of a common European memory, they bear witness to scientific discoveries, technological innovation and workers' life histories.
+A total of 16 Theme Routes, representing branches of industry, illustrate the European context of industrialisation.